COVID-19 and cars

 All told, with less access to convenience, we’re picking up more and more good habits which will keep us in good stead long after the lockdown lefts.

 It’s still a little bit eerie seeing all those virtually empty roads that were once teeming with nose-to-tail traffic.
 What’s even more jarring (in a good way) is the total clarity of air, which was once suffused with smog.

 When we watch the news, we see stories about how the global lockdown has caused massive reductions in air pollution, which in turn is getting drivers to think more about their ecological footprint.

 We may be thinking about using our cars less going forward, walking and cycling more, joining a carpool, or even switching our vehicles for electric or hybrid alternatives.
 Of course, your vehicle isn’t the only way you can reduce your ecological footprint.
-Reducing household waste, recycling more responsibly, and relying less on single-use plastics can also make a huge difference, as can relying less on meat dairy and animal products since animal agriculture contributes even more to greenhouse gas emissions than the transportation industry.
+Reducing household waste, recycling more responsibly, and relying less on single-use plastics can also make a huge difference, as can relying less on meat dairy, and animal products since animal agriculture contribute even more to greenhouse gas emissions than the transportation industry.

 The world may be a very different place when we usher in 2021.
 Still, we can expect to have learned a lot about our vehicles, our habits, and ourselves during this time of introspection.